MapleCheeze/Tech-Cookbook/README.md

 # Tech Cookbook

 A central repo for the work I've built in cyber security, privacy, and AI / ML.
-Sanitized templates, queries, Logic Apps, and the patterns behind them, the artifacts that go with the writeups on my [portfolio site](https://maplecheeze.github.io/Portfolio/).
+Templates, queries, Logic Apps, and the patterns behind them, the artifacts that go with the writeups on my [portfolio site](https://maplecheeze.github.io/Portfolio/).

 If something here saves someone else time, that's the point.